xu-lab/SLICE/README.md

 * A demonstration of using SLICE to reconstruct a two-branched lung fibroblast differentiation lineage from E16.5 mouse lung single cell data can be found at https://github.com/minzheguo/SLICE/blob/master/demo/FB.R.

+## Notes:
+* In order to use Seurat functionality, you need to import Seurat in advance and it is tested with Seurat 4.3.0, SeuratObject 4.1.3.
+Using other versions of Seurat (for example v5) may cause unexpected behaviour.
+* New versions of princurve library is not backwards compatible, hence we updated our package to work with newer versions of princurve (tested with 2.1.6).
+Make sure you import the right version to use related functionality.
 ## Citation